Using Microcks CLI

 are contextual flags for API endpoints, authentication, timeouts, etc.

-The same command can be also executed using the container image:
+The same command can also be executed using the container image:

 docker run -it quay.io/microcks/microcks-cli:latest microcks-cli test \